rockymiss/flipthebird/README.md

 - CSS3 provides styles for the website.
 - [Coolors.co](https://coolors.co/) to select colors for the website that   would work well together.
 - [Cloudinary.com](https://www.cloudinary.com/) to store images for the   website.
-- [Font Awesome](https://fontawesome.com) for the social media icons on the footer.
 - [Google Fonts](https://fonts.google.com/) for font.
 - Gitpod to create and edit the website.
 - GibHub for hosting files and deployment of the website.
 - Balsamiq to create wireframes.
--
 - [Canva.com](https://www.canva.com/) for bird image on cards
 - [TinyPNG](https://tinypng.com/) - to compress images